 Due to the changing situation these measures and indications can be reviewed and updated.
 A permanent channel of communication will be the university website (www.uab.cat/coronavirus) and the institutional electronic mail.
 For consultations, the relevant address is firstname.lastname@example.org.

-On 21 July 2020, the UAB Governing Council passed the UAB contingency plan and organisation protocol (Pla de contingència i protocol d’organització de la UAB), which includes the main guidelines for the different university sectors, all based on the main principle of ensuring the health safety of all members of the university community.
+On 21 July 2020, the UAB Governing Council passed the UAB contingency plan and organisation protocol (Pla de contingència i protocol d’organització de la UAB), which incorporates the modifications of the Sectorial Plan of universities and which includes the main guidelines for the different university sectors, all based on the main principle of ensuring the health safety of all members of the university community.

 The Areas of Prevention and Assistance and of People Management have created a document that collects the most frequent questions of the staff.
 It is highly recommended that all members of the PAS and PDI groups read it thoroughly.

 You will find all operational recommendations and instructions adapted for the situation on the intranet.